francisrc/Resource.Embedder/Readme.md

 If there are no resource files left for a specific language (empty localization directory) the directory is deleted as well.

-# Roadmap
+# Features to be implemented in the future

-* Support for signed assemblies
+* Support for signed assemblies (low priority, I haven't needed signed assemblies in a long time)

 # Changelog

+**v1.2.1**

+* Moved project to Gitlab due to [Githubs behaviour](https://github.com/MarcStan/Resource.Embedder/blob/master/Readme.md)
+* Updated all links to gitlab

 **v1.2.0**